 Second, the attacker need to forge a special compressed block to overflow 32-bits address space.
 This is possible ... if the compressed block is something like 16 MB.

 There is just a little problem with that : the legacy LZ4 file format is limited to 8 MB blocks.
 Any value larger than that just stops the decoding process.
-8MB is not enough to trigger a problem.
+8MB is not enough to trigger a problem, since 32-bits application are restricted to low address ranges.
 The newer streaming format is even stricter, with a hard limit at 4 MB.
 As a consequence, it's not possible to exploit that vulnerability using the documented LZ4 file/streaming format.

-Well, you say, but what about programs which use their own, undocumented, format ?
+Well, but what about programs which use their own, undocumented, format ?

 Indeed, same condition applies.
 To be exposed to this risk, very large blocks of 16MB or larger must be read by the decoder.